jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

   FS0:

-In case of the positive scenario run the update with the higher version capsule as shown below:
+Then start the CapsuleApp application.
+Use the positive capsule (corstone1000-<fvp/mps3>-v6.uefi.capsule) first.

 ::

   EFI/BOOT/app/CapsuleApp.efi corstone1000-<fvp/mps3>-v6.uefi.capsule

+The capsule update will be started.

+**NOTE:**  On the FVP it takes around 15-30 minutes, on the FPGA it takes less time.

 After successfully updating the capsule the system will reset.
+Make sure the Corstone-1000's Poky Distro is booted after the reset so the ESRT can be checked.
+It is described in the `Select Corstone-1000 Linux kernel boot`_ section how to boot the Poky distro after the capsule update.
+The `Positive scenario`_ sections describes how the result should be inspected.
+After the result is checked, the system can be rebooted with the ``reboot`` command in the Host terminal (ttyUSB2).

-In case of the negative scenario run the update with the lower version capsule as shown below:
+Interrupt the EFI shell again and now start the capsule update with the negative capsule:

 ::